kinotto/react-mobx-ssr-boilerplate/README.md

 - Sass compilation
 - Custom VScode config for debugging

-This app doesn't add any unuseful complexity, just a simple TODO list implemented following the best practice with some useful npm tasks for build and run your app
+This app doesn't add any unuseful complexity, just a simple TODO list implemented following the best practice with some useful npm tasks to build and run your app

 ### Build and run